 For example, if you scored 8-5 on the beep test, you would enter 8 in the first box, and 5 in the second.

 But what does this mean?

-- You can get a rating for your VO2max score.
-See the VO2max norms for different ages.
+- The above caluclator gives you a fitness rating based on your VO2max score, from these tables: VO2max norms for different ages.

-- Beep Test Norms - ratings for beep test scores for all ages
+- You can also compare it to the table of Beep Test Norms — ratings for beep test scores for all ages.

 - The above calculator was developed by Topend Sports from the published tables in Ramsbottom et al. (1988) "A progressive shuttle run test to estimate maximal oxygen uptake."
 British Journal of Sports Medicine 22: 141-5.
 The calculator appears to be accurate to within 0.1 ml/kg/min of the published values.

 - There is another calculation to determine VO2max using the following equation by Ahmaidi et al. (1992), where velocity is determined using the distance covered in 30 seconds during the last stage of the test.

 VO2max = 31.025 + (3.238 × velocity) - (3.248 × age ) + (0.1536 × age × velocity)